Go to content

 This passive residence Category is designed to attract the professional sportsmen, writers, entertainers, and famous people to Andorra.

 In essence this is exactly the same as category A but the applicant is required to show that he is a professional and famous sportsman, scientist, sculptor, author, or famous person in his own right.
-If this can be proven by means of a professional contract, CV and proof of achievements then the applicant will be required to pay € 50,000 deposit to the government plus € 12,000 for each family dependent but will be exempt from having to invest a further amount up to € 600,000 as in Category A.
+If this can be proven by means of a professional contract, CV and proof of achievements then the applicant will be required to pay the non refundable € 50,000 deposit to the government plus € 12,000 for each family dependent but will be exempt from having to invest a further amount up to € 1,000,000 as in Category A.

 On approval of the residency, the card will then cost 3,000 EUR for the principal applicant and 1,000 EUR for each dependent and these fees are non refundable.